Chunjie/mini-os-build-scripts/README.md

 1. lwIP (v1.4.1) misses sem_wait symbol definition, build failure !!!
 2. daytime server, telnet (port 13) does not work while ping is OK !!! lwip tcp_input would verify tcp header checksum, but netrfront/netback would not calculate/verify checksum, this causes lwip all tcp packets dropped.
 3. tprintk cannot be used inside evtchn (pv irq) handler because this function access 'current' variable
+4. newlib does not have stddef.h and stdarg.h, they are supplied by gcc, we have to add '-isystem /usr/lib/gcc/<arch>/<version>/include' to compile options if we compile programs with newlib